School integration in the United States: Opposition to integration

 Various options arose that allowed white populations to avoid the forced integration of public schools.
 After the Brown decision, many white families living in urban areas moved to predominantly suburban areas in order to take advantage of the wealthier and whiter schools there.
 William Henry Kellar, in his study of school desegregation in Houston, Texas, described the process of white flight in Houston's Independent School District.
 He noted that white students made up 49.9 percent of HISD's enrollment in 1970, but that number steadily dropped over the decade.
 White enrollment comprised only 25.1 percent of HISD's student population by 1980.

 Another way that white families avoided integration was by withdrawing their children from their local public school system in order to enroll them into newly founded "segregation academies".
 After the 1968 Supreme Court case Green v.
 County School Board of New Kent County hastened the desegregation of public schools, private school attendance in the state of Mississippi soared from 23,181 students attending private school in 1968 to 63,242 students in 1970.

 The subject of desegregation was becoming more inflamed.
-In March 1970, President Richard M. Nixon decided to take action.
+In March 1970, President Richard Nixon decided to take action.
 He declared Brown to be right in both constitutional and human terms and expressed his intention to enforce the law.
 He also put in place a process to carry out the court's mandate.
 Vice President Spiro T. Agnew and George Shultz, then secretary of labor, were asked to lead a cabinet committee to manage the transition to desegregated schools.

 One overlooked aspect of school desegregation efforts is the persistence of structural racism as reflected in the composition of elected school boards.
 Long after their schools had desegregated, many continued to operate with predominantly white trustees.